sematext/docs/docs/logs/logstash.md

     bin/logstash -f /tmp/logstash.conf

-After it starts, logs from that file will flow to Logsene and you should be able to start [searching them](searching-your-events).
+After it starts, logs from that file will flow to Logs Management app and you should be able to start [searching them](searching-your-events).

 ### Parsing Unstructured Data